 Across the 19-county spread that makes up the North Central Texas Trauma Advisory Council, there are about 1,100 people hospitalized with COVID-19.
 That’s an increase of 86 percent since June 1.
 About 10 percent of patients in hospital beds have the disease, according to Steve Love, the president of the Dallas-Fort Worth Hospital Council.
 Hospitals start to get nervous when that number crests 15 percent.
 Public health leaders are already nervous.
 This is a disease with a long lead time.
 It takes an average of five days for symptoms to show up, then testing results can take days to return.

-“It takes a heck of a lot of sick people statistically for one person to be in the hospital,” says County Judge Clay Jenkins.
+“It takes a heck of a lot of sick people statistically for one person to be in the hospital,” Jenkins says.
 It will take about two weeks to see whether policy changes had any impact on the spread of the virus.

 Mayor Eric Johnson says he met with the hospital council and the county to discuss standing up the pop-up hospital at the Kay Bailey Hutchison Convention Center.
 It would take about 10 days to do so.
 The hospital council said they did not feel it was appropriate yet.

 And so we wait and we hope.
 Doctors are forced to focus on COVID-19 patients, postponing anything elective—that could mean living with significant pain.
 Bankers are now raising concerns that this second spike could be more damaging financially than the first.
 Meanwhile, counties still cannot legally tell their residents to wear a mask.
 (Businesses, however, are now fined in Dallas County if they don’t mandate their customers wear masks.)
 And it’s still legal for you to go sit inside a restaurant for a few hours—governor’s orders.